GwangsooHong/triton_inference_server_examples/README.md

-# triton_inference_server_examples
+# Triton Inference Server Examples
-This repository provides the examples of serving model with Triton Inference Severer
+This repository provides the examples of serving model with Triton Inference Severer.